naomiisbell/tictactoe_game/README.md

 notes:

--the actors can get turned into classes (player one and two) -method and functions are interchangable (identify the actions)
+-the actors can get turned into classes (player one and two) -method and functions (identify the actions)